-Your New Cyber SOC Isn’t Enough.
-You Need A Mindset
+Your SOC Isn’t Enough.
+You Need A Mindset.

-There were no cyber SOCs when Sun Tzu wrote “The Art of War” more than 2,500 years ago.
-But the ancient Chinese warrior’s old principles can empower new cybersecurity attitudes and approaches to fighting our newest wars in the digital realm.
+There were no SOCs when Sun Tzu wrote “The Art of War” more than 2,500 years ago.
+The ancient Chinese warrior’s old principles can empower new cybersecurity attitudes and approaches to fighting our newest wars in the digital realm.

 Our way of life is under assault, and how we can fight back is the vision behind my upcoming book, “All The War They Want: How To Break The Rules And Stack The Deck.”
 And our defense begins with focusing not on the latest gadgets, but on our mindsets.
 The way we think about this problem will play a huge role in the final outcome.